chapel-lang/chapel/doc/rst/usingchapel/building.rst

   standard technique is still required to ensure that ``chpl`` is in your path.

-* by installing Chapel to a specific location—perhaps one that is already in your path—using the instructions in the next section.
+* by installing Chapel to a specific location that is in your path using the instructions in the next section.

 .. _readme-installing: